-- (ii) The carrying values of motor vehicles at 31 December 2023 and 2022 include the carrying values of certain vehicle licenses which were embedded into respective motor vehicles.
-The costs of these vehicle licenses included in the cost of motor vehicles and were not separable.
-Amortisation policy of the vehicle licenses is set forth in Note 14. - (iii) It represents seven pieces of artistic decorations, including art furnishings and other artworks.
+- (ii) The carrying values of motor vehicles at 31 December 2024 and 2023 include the carrying values of certain vehicle licenses which were embedded into respective motor vehicles.
+The costs of these vehicle licenses included in the cost of motor vehicles and were not separable. - (iii) It represents seven pieces of artistic decorations, including art furnishings and other artworks.